Micro Mini Kick Scooter Review (By MICRO KICKBOARD)

 Amazon Rating: high reputation with +600 reviews.

-- It is by far, the top rated kick scooter for toddlers on the most popular marketplaces (Ebay, amazon, etc).
+- Micro mini kick scooter, by far, is the top-rated kick scooter for toddlers on the most popular marketplaces (eBay, Amazon, etc).

 - It comes in different colors for boys and girls (pink, purple, red, green, blue, aqua).

-- Deck is low-to-the-ground to easily get up and down from it.
+- The deck is low-to-the-ground to easily get up and down from it.

 - Ideal for 2,3,4,5 years old.